charlesfu4/NENT-Interview-task/README.md

 To set up the production version of the backend APIs.
 Please follow the steps after launching the db container.

-- Run `npm start` to run the application, the endpoints can then be accessed through <a href="http://localhost:3001">http://localhost:3001</a>.
+- Run `npm start` to run the application, the endpoints can then be accessed through [http://localhost:3001/api/restaurants](http://localhost:3001/api/restaurants).
-- <a href="https://www.postman.com/downloads/">POSTMAN</a> is recommended to try out the API endpoints.
+- [POSTMAN](https://www.postman.com/downloads/) is recommended to try out the API endpoints.

 #### Testing Mode